 The primary criteria in evaluating a mission cause is the extent to which that cause works toward fulfilling the overall mission, or the Great Commission, given by the Lord to His church.
 Priority will be given to causes which:

 1. Have as their underlying objective communication of the Good News of Jesus Christ, i.e., seeking to “bring men and women, boys and girls of all nationalities into a vital relationship with the Son of God, the family of God, and the Word of God”, and/or,

 2. Support and care for the physical needs of those who are or have been engaged in specifically Christian work, at home or abroad.

-3. Highest priority is given to causes meeting the above criteria that are already actively supported by members of our congregation, either by actual physical involvement, intense personal interest and/or providing financial support.
+3. Highest priority is given to causes meeting the above criteria already actively supported by members of our congregation, either by actual physical involvement, intense personal interest and/or providing financial support.

 Some of our Supported Missions

 ECHO (Educational Concern for Hunger Organization) is a non-profit, inter-denominational Christian organization that has been assisting a global network of missionaries and development workers since 1981.
 ECHO is dedicated to providing agricultural solutions for families growing food under difficult circumstances and fighting world hunger through innovative ideas, seeds and agricultural training.
 ECHO currently networks with development workers and missionaries in over 180 countries.
 The ECHO vision is “to bring glory to God and a blessing to mankind by using science and technology to help the poor.”

 Frontiers’ purpose is to glorify God by planting churches among Muslim peoples through apostolic teams in partnership with like-minded churches and agencies.
 Nearly one out of every five persons alive today is a Muslim.